THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

   * `alpha` - the transparency of each point
   * `shape` - the shape of the plotting character for each point
 * Depending on what type of data you are using (continuous, discrete, categorical, etc.) certain mappings will be more appropriate
+* Sometimes, a categorical variable may be stored in a dataset as a discrete/continuous variable.
+In this case you must explicitly tell ggplot that the variable is categorical by wrapping it in the `factor` function
 * Whenever you set an aesthetic mapping, `ggplot2` will automatically scale your variable as well as create a legend for the new aesthetic

 Manually Setting Aesthetics